Skip to Content

 13 Tips for Safer Dinnerware

-If you’re concerned about your current dinnerware or are looking to stock your kitchen or dining room, here are a few tips to guide you in making safer choices.
+If you’re concerned about your current dinnerware or are looking to stock your kitchen or dining room, here are a few tips to guide you in making safer choices when you chose your new dishes.
+Following these suggestions can start creating a healthier home for you and your family.

 The best part?
-You don’t have to use paper plates or plastic plates which are hard on the environment (hello, fossil fuels, you’ve got to go) and can still contain toxic materials, nor do you have to switch to an all stainless steel set and give off camping vibes.
+You don’t have to use paper plates or plastic plates which are hard on the environment (hello, fossil fuels, you’ve got to go) and can still contain harmful substances, nor do you have to switch to an all stainless steel set and give off camping vibes.
 You can have safe, beautiful dinnerware for your home!

 • When shopping for dinnerware, choose lead-free or lead-safe options.